taylorbcraft/GPI/README.md

 # GPI Workflow

-This project calibrates a GPI classifier from the 2025 field campaign and applies that saved model to field-level Sentinel-2 summaries.
+This project calibrates a GPI classifier and applies that saved model to field-level Sentinel-2 summaries.
 The local R workflow starts after the predictor rasters have been exported; the Earth Engine script is kept as the record for rebuilding those rasters when needed.